 You’ll want to serve the stew with French bread for dipping.

-I can’t think of a more perfect choice for a comforting meal before the start of a new week.
+I can’t think of a more perfect choice for a comforting meal on a lazy Sunday.

 Classic Stovetop Beef Stew